NUKnightLab/foiamail-addon/README.md

 clasp clone 1Z0kUz4KJ3sOGYUeSdbG5WBZS57ubBDM_hcmXsIsJCilYGTtYt7Ygf5_1
 ```

+`clasp clone` pulls the current code from the project, but also sets up a `.clasp.json` file which has some information that is unique to your development filesystem.
+(For that reason, `.clasp.json` is *gitignored*.

+Theoretically the `clasp clone` into an already `git clone`'d repository doesn't create changes to any other files from the Git repository.
+If it does, you should probably use `git checkout .` to discard those changes.
+We may learn more about this as we move further into team development.

+## Developing

+This is our first time working as a team to develop a Google Workspace add-on.
+We are working out best practices for collaboration as we go, and we'll try to document all of that here.

+### General develoment pattern

+GitHub should be treated as the canonical version of project code.
+While `clasp` allows you to `clasp pull` the current code from `script.google.com`, this should not be used.
+Use normal git/GitHub features to update your code, merge changes, make branches for your development work and submit pull requests when you have code that is ready to be merged into the `main` branch.

+Pushing code to any GitHub branch is independent of pushing it to `script.google.com` for testing.
+(Maybe there's a way to use Git commit hooks to make it smoother?)

+## Testing

+Most testing necessarily has to happen in a web browser, using Google Workspace tools (Gmail, Drive, Sheets, Docs).
+Google's add-on model makes this slightly complicated for team development, but we have a prospective process documented below.

+(We should find any available opportunities for locally-executable testing such as unit tests, but that won't cover many cases.)

-### Deploy the add-on
+### Deploy the add-on for testing

 While the add-on is in development, it can't be installed from the public Google Add-ons website.
+That is, you can't just search for it to install.

 Instead, you must install a test deployment from the [Google App Scripts editor for this project](https://script.google.com/home/projects/1Z0kUz4KJ3sOGYUeSdbG5WBZS57ubBDM_hcmXsIsJCilYGTtYt7Ygf5_1/edit).
 This is a bit complicated, so read on before you go to do it.

 It is possible to install any number of deployed versions of the project into the same account, but for now, best practice would be for each active developer to have their own "deployment".